OpenSecuritySummit/oss-website/content/How_to_create_a_Sessio_and_a_Participant_page.md

 layout   : jobs
 ---

-# How to create an Open Security Summit Security Session
+# How to create an Open Security Summit Security Session and Participant Page?

  - *Check on the Request for Pesentation Form for Presentation entries*
   - Reach out to the Participant